You are here

 Students and staff who bring vehicles to campus will be held responsible for the registration and proper operation of the vehicles.
 It is the responsibility of each member of the University community to read, understand, and abide by the regulations.
 Ignorance of the regulations is not an acceptable reason for appeal of a violation.

 The Cherry Street Multimodal Transportation Facility is a 24-hour parking garage and bus station located at 750 Cherry Street.
 Members of the ISU community may purchase monthly parking permits from ISU Parking Services.

-Do not share, sell, or give your permit to others.
-All fines received on the permit will be charged to the original purchaser.
+- Resale of a parking permit or purchase or a parking permit from anyone other than Parking Services is a violation and is subject to a $300 fine and vehicle towing/booting at the owner's expense.
+Do not share, sell, or give your permit to others. all fines received on the permit will be charged to the original purchaser.

 Section B: Limitations